"Once you lose your fear, you're free." – John Lewis (1940-2020)

 Mike and I first met online in early 2005.
 On our very first road trip together we actually drove past where we would eventually build our solar home north of Highway 160 and just west of Walsenburg!
 As Mike and I got to know each other, we learned that we shared a common dream.
-We both wanted to move to some wonderful rural place and build a passive solar home with an incredible view.
-Unfortunately, life got in the way for a decade or so…
+We both wanted to move to some peaceful rural place and build a passive solar home.
+Life got in the way for a decade or so.

-Then in mid-2014 our time came.
-We sold our nice suburban home, and headed south to build on a great forested lot at the top of the foothills.
+Then in 2014 our time came.
+We sold our nice home in suburbia and headed south to build on a scenic three acre lot at the top of the foothills.
 It felt like a gigantic leap-of-faith.
 We did it anyway!